ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/youth-music-charity-campaign.markdown

 disable-form: false
 is_promoted: false
 has_entry_page: false
-title: "Youth Music: Making music, Changing lives."
+title: "Help Youth Music: Give a Gig in 2018"
 competition-description: "Bringing musical opportunities and working collaboratively\
   \ to transform music education for children all over the UK… Youth Music's flagship\
   \ fund-raising initiative is back!
 Their goal is support and help young people’\